Former USA Gymnastics Doctor Larry Nassar Sentenced to 40 to 175 Years in Prison for Sexual Abuse

 Dean Mouhtaropoulos/Getty Images

-"As it turns out, much to my demise, Dr Nassar was not a doctor, he in fact was, and forever shall be, a child molester, and a monster of a human being.
+"As it turns out, much to my demise, Dr. Nassar was not a doctor.
+He in fact was, and forever shall be, a child molester, and a monster of a human being.
 End of story!
 He abused my trust, he abused my body and he left scars on my psyche that may never go away," her statement, presented in court by a prosecutor, read.
 "Larry Nassar deserves to spend the rest of his life in prison.
-Not only because of what he did to me, my teammates and so many other little girls – He needs to be behind bars so he will never prey upon another child.
+Not only because of what he did to me, my teammates and so many other little girls—He needs to be behind bars so he will never prey upon another child.
 I urge you to impose the maximum sentence upon him."

 Maroney's "Fierce Five" teammate Aly Raisman, who also publicly named Nassar as her abuser, initially said she would not be attending the sentencing because of trauma, but ultimately decided to appear in person.
 Addressing Nassar directly, the 23-year-old declared, "The tables have turned, Larry.
 We are here, we have our voices and we are not going anywhere."